Site icon Outdoor Gearzine

 By the way, regarding the vertical size of the pad, if you are going to use it in the cold winter months, it is safer to have it exactly the same size as your height.
 The cold coming from the lower body can be quite a big deal.
 On the other hand, in other seasons, even if it is not the same size as your height, you can use spare gear for the lower body and still get by to some extent, which is what I found after comparing them this time.
 Another major benefit is that it can be made lighter and more compact.
 It is also a good idea to choose a short size mat with high specifications to keep the price down

-On the previous page, we introduced the evaluations and specs of each sleeping pad that we compared, as well as recommended models based on them.
-From here, we will explain what criteria were used to evaluate the evaluation and why it was evaluated in that way.
+On the previous page, we introduced the ratings and specs of each sleeping pad we compared, and recommended models based on that.
+From here, we will explain the criteria used in the ratings and why we came to those ratings

 Comfort

-It's not too soft or too hard, and is stable even when you turn over, and there's no fluffy, unstable feeling, but it feels like you're floating in the air, and everything is just right.
-Anyway, I want you to experience it.
-The key point is that the baffles on both sides are slightly higher to increase stability.
-Also, since it is about 8cm thick, I didn't notice any thrusts from below, and there was no rustling noise when I turned over, so it generally provided a comfortable sleeping experience.
+It's neither too soft nor too hard, and it remains stable even when you toss and turn.
+It doesn't feel fluffy or unstable, but it feels like you're floating in the air.
+Everything is just right.
+I definitely recommend you try it for yourself.
+The key point is that the baffles on both sides are slightly higher, which increases the sense of stability.
+Also, because it's about 8cm thick, I didn't feel any pressure from below, and there was no rustling noise when I tossed and turned.
+Overall, it provided a comfortable sleep

-Other aspects of stability when lying down were also great the klymit insulated static V light and the Sea To Summit ultra light insulated mat The air injector makes it thicker, but the independent air chamber minimizes unevenness, and the entire mat does not move when you sit or roll over, providing a natural, stable sleeping experience similar to sleeping on a bed.
-The flat floor with enough thickness on the Sea To Summit Ultra Light SI mat
+In terms of stability when lying down, the Klymit Insulated Static V Lite and the Sea To Summit Ultralight Insulated Mattress were also excellent.
+While the air-inflated design provides thickness, the independent air chambers minimize unevenness, preventing the entire mattress from moving when you sit or turn over, providing a natural, stable sleeping experience similar to that of sleeping on a bed.
+The Sea To Summit Ultralight SI Mattress 's sufficiently thick, flat surface is also not bad.

 Thermal insulation

-the Therm-a-Rest NeoAir Xtherm recorded outstanding insulation performance, as expected .
-Not only did the cold air not be able to convey at all, but my body temperature reflected and my back gradually warmed.
-The structure creates a layer of warm air inside the tube, with four heat reflectors stuck inside the mattress, so you can use it with confidence even in the middle of winter.
-I also agree with the published R value of 5.7.
+the Therm-a-Rest NeoAir Xtherm recorded outstanding insulation performance .
+Not only did it not transmit any cold air, but my body heat was reflected back and gradually warmed my back.
+The mattress is designed with four heat-reflecting plates sandwiched inside, which create a layer of warm air within the separated tubes, so you can use it with confidence even in the middle of winter.
+The advertised R-value of 5.7 is no surprise.

-the NEMO TENSOR 20 , whose R values are not disclosed, had better insulation than I expected.
-Of course, the Therm-a-Rest NeoAir Xtherm , but perhaps because it was about 8cm thick, I didn't feel any cold air.
-It's a good match to compare it with the Klymit Insulated Static V-Light which has its R value
+the NEMO TENSOR 20 , which doesn't have an R-value published, provided better insulation than I expected.
+Naturally, it the Therm-a-Rest NeoAir Xtherm , but perhaps because it's about 8cm thick, I didn't feel any cold air.
+It's the Klymit Insulated Static V Lite (4.4), which does have an R-value published.
+While this is purely my own judgment, I felt it might have an R-value of 4.0.

 weight

-Regarding compactness when stored. the closed cell type Therm-a-Rest Z Lite SOL and the Evernew FPmat125 can be folded, but the Z Lite SOL cannot be compressed at all, so to be honest, it cannot be said to be highly storable.
-On the other hand, the FPmat125 is an extremely thin mat, so when folded it, it is overwhelmingly thin at just 5mm. the Therm-a-Rest Z Lite SOL externally to a backpack, but I'm sure there are many people who have experienced hitting the ball against branches or rocks when they are externally attached.
-In comparison, the FPmat125 can be easily stored inside a backpack.
-What's more, a backpack with no back pads can also be used as a back pad, making it a great job.
+Regarding compactness when stored, both the closed-cell Therm-a-Rest Z Lite SOL and the Evernew FPmat125 can be folded, but the Z Lite SOL cannot be compressed at all, so honestly, it's not particularly easy to store.
+On the other hand, the FPmat125 is an extremely thin mat to begin with, folding up to just 5mm. the Therm-a-Rest Z Lite SOL to their backpacks, but many of you may have experienced it hitting a branch or rock when attached.
+In contrast, the FPmat125 can be easily stored inside the backpack.
+What's more, if your backpack doesn't have a back pad, it can even serve as a back pad, which is quite impressive.

-Furthermore, since the air-injected type is air inside, all of them are extremely excellent in terms of storage capacity.
-The NEMO TENSOR 20(M) is compact, lightweight, and has three advantages, with no stress when storing.
-When the air is deflated, it becomes a light pliable, so all you have to do is roll it around.
-The included compression strap is also helpful.
-Other Klymit Insulated Static V Light and Therm-a-Rest NeoAir Xtherm , and the Sea To Summit Ultralight Insulated Mat are also highly rated, as expected.
+Additionally, since inflatable packs are filled with air, they all offer excellent packability.
+The NEMO TENSOR 20(M) hits all three boxes: compact, lightweight, and hassle-free to store.
+It's very thin when deflated, so all you have to do is roll it up.
+The built-in compression straps are also useful.
+Other items that received the Klymit Insulated Static V Lite , Therm-a-Rest NeoAir Xtherm , and the Sea To Summit Ultralight Insulated Mat .

-The closed cell type is generally not too much effort and can be used immediately, and it is a strong point that it can be used without worrying about durability.
-The FPmat 125 also extremely easy to use, as it can be used to lay it under your bottom when sitting on the field, even though it's not available for short breaks or until you go to sleep.
-It can be used in a variety of ways, such as using it as a back pad or cutting it to your preferred size.
-It's easy to overdo the price too.
+The advantages of closed-cell mattresses are that they are generally hassle-free and can be used immediately, and you can use them as much as you like without worrying about durability.
+The FPmat 125 is also extremely versatile, and can be used as a pad under your bottom when you're taking a short break or sitting on the field, although not enough to sleep on.
+It can be used in a variety of ways, such as as a back pad or cut to your desired size.
+The price is also reasonable.

-On the left is the Sea To Summit valve.
-It is much easier to handle than conventional valves (center Therm-a-Rest, right Nemo).
+The valve on the left is from Sea To Summit.
+It is much easier to use than the conventional valves (Therm-a-Rest in the middle, Nemo on the right)

-the Therm-a-Rest NeoAir Xthermd and Sea To Summit Ultralight Insulated Mat came standard with an "Air Stream Pump Sack," which is convenient for air injection With this, the setting effort is huge, so you should definitely choose the one that comes standard, or if it's an option, if it's an option, you should get it.
+As for the inflatable type, the Therm-a-Rest NeoAir Xthermd and the Sea To Summit Ultralight Insulated Mat both come standard with an Airstream Pump Sack, which is convenient for inflation.
+Having this makes a huge difference in the amount of effort required for setup, so it's best to choose one that comes standard, or get it if it's an option.

-Being able to use it without worrying about tearing or holes on the field is stress-free and gives you a sense of security with your gear.
-The mat itself is not cheap, so it is one of the items to consider when choosing a gear.
+Being able to use your gear without worrying about it getting ripped or torn on the field is stress-free and gives you peace of mind.
+The mat itself is not cheap gear, so it's something you should consider when choosing one

-It is obvious at a glance that the two closed cell pads are highly durable. particular, the Evernew Fpmat 125 is more than sufficiently strong, despite being only 5mm thick.
-Also, when comparing the fabric denier (D) of each mat, the Therm-a-Rest NeoAir Xtherm and Sea To Summit Ultralight Insulated Mats are highly durable.
-In particular, the NeoAir Xtherm is made of 70D nylon material on the back, which shows that it is lightweight while maintaining durability.
+It's clear at a glance that the two closed-cell pads are extremely durable.
+The Evernew Fpmat 125, in particular, is more than strong enough despite being only 5mm thick.
+Also, comparing the fabric denier (D) of each mat, the Therm-a-Rest NeoAir Xtherm and Sea To Summit Ultralight Insulated Mat are both extremely durable.
+The NeoAir Xtherm, in particular, has a 70D nylon backing, which helps reduce weight while maintaining durability.

-Conversely, the NEMO TENSOR 20 and NEMO ZOR 20 are of concern.
-Both are lighter, but 20D polyester is not resistant to wear and so must be handled with care.
+the NEMO TENSOR 20 and NEMO ZOR 20 are of concern .
+While both are lightweight, the 20D polyester is not resistant to abrasion and should be handled with care.

 summary

-As I mentioned at the beginning, there is no perfect sleeping pad for just one type.
-It's great if you can choose the right sleeping pad in the right place, depending on the usage environment and purpose.
-There may be some price variations, so you may be worried about it, but if you clarify the points you absolutely cannot compromise on and find the model that is closest to your climbing style, you will naturally be able to narrow down the mat that suits you.
+As mentioned at the beginning, there is no one perfect sleeping pad.
+It would be best if you could choose a sleeping pad that is right for you, based on your environment and purpose.
+Prices vary widely, so it can be difficult to decide, but if you clarify the points you absolutely cannot compromise on and look for the model that best suits your climbing style, you will naturally narrow down the mattress that is right for you

 TAC